Deploying Uptrace on Kubernetes

 alpha: 'redis-master:6379'

-Uptrace uses a PostgreSQL database to store metadata such as users, projects, monitors, etc. The metadata is small and a 1GB persistent volume should be sufficient.
+Uptrace uses PostgreSQL to store metadata including users, projects, and monitors.
+The metadata volume is typically small — a 1GB persistent volume should be sufficient.

 shell